dcaldwellphd/polaRized/README.md

-The `polarize_distr` function provides many options for calculating these quantities, including the variance, standard deviation, interquartile range, kurtosis, and the proportion of extreme responses to ordered ratings scales.
-It can also return other statistics that do not directly measure distributional states of polarization but are useful for interpreting the changes causing them, i.e., the mean, median, and standardized skewness.
+The `polarize_distr` function provides many options for calculating these quantities, including the variance, standard deviation, interquartile range, kurtosis, and the proportion of extreme responses on ordered ratings scales.
+It can also return other statistics that do not directly measure distributional states of polarization but are useful for interpreting changes in these states, i.e., the mean, median, and skewness.
 Finally, the function also accepts methods for estimating consensus and disagreement on ordered rating scales from the the `agrmt` package, like van der Eijk’s (2001) agreement A.

 Many of these statistics are sensitive to scale length or only make sense when a scale has so many unique values.
-Variance and standard deviation depend on the central tendency of a distribution, which is problematic for very short scales where values are likely to be clustered at one extreme.
+The variance and standard deviation depend on the central tendency of a distribution, which is problematic for very short scales where values are likely to be clustered at one extreme.
 In some cases, the `polarize_distr` function